WIVB-TV: History

 In 2000, LIN bought the station then known as WNEQ-TV, the market's secondary PBS member station.
 On January 23, 2001, WNEQ-TV was relaunched as independent station WNLO; that station became a UPN affiliate in 2002.
 The previous UPN stations, WNGS/WONS, later switched to the Retro Television Network and were eventually sold to the Daystar Television Network (Daystar has since sold WNGS, which today serves as Buffalo's MeTV and This TV affiliate under new call letters WBBZ-TV).
 In September 2006, WNLO became Buffalo's CW affiliate.
 On May 18, 2007, LIN announced that it was exploring strategic alternatives that could have resulted in the sale of the company; such a sale would not materialize until March 21, 2014, when it announced a merger with Media General.
 The merger was completed on December 19, bringing WIVB-TV and WNLO under common ownership with ABC affiliate WTEN and the same management as Fox affiliate WXXA-TV in Albany; because Media General is part-owned by Warren Buffett, the merger also brought WIVB back under co-ownership with The Buffalo News, as Buffett's Berkshire Hathaway owns that newspaper, and the newspaper-broadcast cross-ownership ban has since been lifted.
 The two entities remain operated separately.
 Media General later merged with Nexstar Broadcasting Group to form Nexstar Media Group.

+Nexstar acquired WGRZ owner Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+The deal included approval for Nexstar to own three station licenses in markets such as Buffalo.